 The premier cru Savignys in the Camus-Bruchon portfolio encompass some of the very greatest vineyards in the village, including a beautiful “Aux Gravains” bottling from fifty year-old vines (which may be one of the best-kept secrets in all of the Côte de Beaune), a beautiful “Les Lavières” (the most elegant and plummy of Savigny’s premier crus), and an old vine bottling of “Narbantons”, which is the deepest and most ageworthy of these great Savignys.
 The domaine also has one Beaune premier cru, from the vineyard of “Clos du Roi”, which drinks a bit earlier than the top Savigny premier crus and is a classic example of the village, with lovely red fruit and spice.
 The Camus-Bruchon red wine lineup is rounded out by an excellent Pommard premier cru, from the vineyard of Les Arvelets, which is made from fifty year-old vines and is a very elegant, albeit powerful example.
 There is also one great value white wine in the cellars, a full-bodied and complex Savigny-les-Beaune Blanc, made from one hundred percent chardonnay and raised entirely in one year-old barrels.

 Across the board the Camus-Bruchon wines are precise, focused and reflective of their underlying terroir, with great sappiness and depth in the mid-palates, coupled with brilliant structural integrity and a lovely underlying minerality that makes them truly distinctive amongst the wines of the southern half of Burgundy.
-Camus pere et fils are meticulous and talented winemakers, who uses no more than twenty-five percent new oak for any of their top wines.
+Camus pere et fils have always been meticulous and talented winemakers.
+In the cellar, they use no more than twenty-five percent new oak for any of their top wines.
 Starting in 2010, they began using some whole cluster fermentation (15-30%, depending on the vintage), which adds some additional complexity to the wines.

 Overall, there is a refined elegance and perfumed precision to the Camus-Bruchon wines that is very special, and is most impressive considering the rather youthfully “sauvage” elements that can sometimes be found in young Savignys and Pommard.
 Guillaume Camus is one of the unsung young stars of the Côte de Beaune.
 Yet because he is working in the village of Savigny-les-Beaune, rather than Vosne-Romanée or Gevrey-Chambertin, and at a somewhat under-the-radar winery, his brilliant wines also offer up extraordinary (and downright CRAZY) value in the world of Burgundy pricing. less